Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Start By Listening To What They Have To Say

 If the person has something constructive to add, be open to hearing it.
-If not, try to remember that not everyone will feel the same way about things and that there is no need to take everything they say personally.
+If not, remember that not everyone will feel the same way about things and that there is no need to take everything they say personally.

 Try To Understand Why The Co-Worker Is Complaining

 There could be a lot of reasons why a co-worker is complaining.
-Maybe they’re experiencing some personal challenges and want to share them with their co-workers.
+Maybe they’re experiencing personal challenges and want to share them with their co-workers.

 Connect & Communicate

-Connect and communicate with your co-workers to find a way to work together harmoniously
+Connect and communicate with your co-workers to find a way to work together harmoniously.

 Tips For Dealing With Co-workers Who Complain A Lot